 Here is a brief guide to using PuTTY to connect to our console shell, for both Dedicated Servers (*.dh.bytemark.co.uk) and Legacy Virtual Machines (*vm.bytemark.co.uk).
 This guided does not apply to RapidSwitch dedicated servers, or to Bytemark Cloud machines.

 PuTTY is a simple SSH client available for Windows (but also works on Linux).

 Type in the name of the console machine.
-See the Console Shell page for information on how to determine this for Dedicated Servers and Legacy Virtual Machines.
+See above, and see the Console Shell page for more information.

-dhshell.
-For Legacy Virtual Machine customers, this is the same as your Legacy Virtual Machine name (
+- For Legacy Virtual Machine customers (eg stoneboat.vm.bytemark.co.uk), this is the same as your Legacy Virtual Machine name (

 Save the session (optional).
 This is a handy short cut to help you quickly log in.
 Type the session name you’d like in the Saved Sessions box, and click Save.

 connect.
 It should have logged in.
 You may be prompted to accept the host key.
 If you would like to check it, we have a list of host keys available.